 WATM: What was your experience like in working with such theatrical talents as Hal Prince, Patti LuPone, Theodore Mann, Susan H. Schulman, Beth Fowler and then with such film talents such as Oliver Stone, Tim Robbins, Frank Darabont, Clint Eastwood, Sly Stallone, Sandra Bullock and the like?

 I got to play a chaplain in a film with Stacey Keach named Mission of the Shark: The Saga of the USS Indianapolis.
 I enjoy playing priests and military personnel because I feel I can put a little spin on the ball and make them more interesting and factual.
 My chaplain character got eaten by a shark.
 I had to do some tricky timing with holding my breath for the scenes of being eaten by the shark.
-Two divers were holding my feet where they start shaking me and then pull me down really fast.
-If my timing wasn't spot on in taking in breath, then having to hold it while they release a blood bag, to show his guy is really gone it can be problematic.
-It was tricky to film, but nothing like the crew from the Indianapolis though.
+Two divers were holding my feet and they start shaking me and then pull me down really fast.
+If my timing wasn't spot on in taking in breath, then having to hold it while they release a blood bag, to show his guy is really gone, it can be problematic.
+It was tricky to film, but nothing like the crew from the Indianapolis, though.
 Floating on a funky, tiny life-raft, off the coast of the Bahamas, with Stacy Keach and I laughing our butts off, was not a hardship assignment.

 Working with Clint Eastwood was good.
 He has a fantastic crew.
-He was a gentlemen and one of the quietest directors I have ever worked for.
-He got that from doing so many Westerns where a director would yell "action” and people would get thrown off their horse when it bolted from the shouting.
-Instead of "action” Clint would just quietly say, "Go ahead."
+He was a gentleman and one of the quietest directors I have ever worked for.
+He got that from doing so many Westerns where a director would yell "action," and people would get thrown off their horse when it bolted from the shouting.
+Instead of "action," Clint would just quietly say, "Go ahead."

 WATM: What leadership lessons in life and from the Army have helped you most in your career?

-After my service I went to NY hoping for a career in Theater.
-Many of my peers had gone to Yale or Julliard or Northwestern and other great schools.
+After my service I went to NY, hoping for a career in theater.
+Many of my peers had gone to Yale or Julliard or Northwestern, and other great schools.
 I had a bit of a chip on my shoulder.
-It wasn't about their not serving in the war, it was because I felt they had a two- or three-year head start on their careers.
-Establishing a career in theater means doing low paying jobs, children's theater and dinner theater etc. out in the boondocks.
-Then, if you are fortunate you work your way up to Broadway.
+It wasn't about their not serving in the war, it was because I felt they had a two or three-year head start on their careers.
+Establishing a career in theater means doing low-paying jobs, children's theater and dinner theater, etc., out in the boondocks.
+Then, if you are fortunate, you work your way up to Broadway.
 These guys had already networked with people from their professional schools and had jumped ahead of me.
 I felt I had missed out on that networking.

-While on Broadway after finishing "Evita” my agent told me about a play I should look at doing off-off Broadway, with no pay.
-Having just come from a big Broadway musical hit it didn't sound that appetizing it was entitled “How I Got That Story”.
+While on Broadway, after finishing "Evita," my agent told me about a play I should look at doing off-off Broadway, with no pay.
+Having just come from a big Broadway musical hit it didn't sound that appetizing it was entitled, "How I Got That Story."
 It was about Vietnam.
 There were only two actors.
 One of the roles was a journalist and the other role was every person in Vietnam that the journalist runs into while trying to get the story of why we were in Vietnam and what it all meant.
-22 different characters!
+Twenty two different characters!
 Because I had been there and seen and heard and lived with a wide range of people, both genders and three races, I knew who these people were, how they spoke, walked and behaved.
 The roster of characters included: a Madame Nhu character, a nun, a crazy photographer, a Viet Cong officer and, most surprisingly, a 16-year-old Vietnamese bar girl.
 The man who wrote this play had served as a CO medic in Vietnam.
 I told my agent: "I don't care if I don't get paid, I have to do this."

 We performed in a tiny rooftop theater behind the building where John Lennon had been killed.
 The play got excellent reviews and was covered by many journalists who'd gotten their start serving in Vietnam as reporters.
 It got a lot of ink in all the newspapers, especially in the New York Times.
 We eventually transferred to an actual Off-Broadway theater in the theater district and we ran for nine months or so.
-The main thing is everyone in town saw that show including casting directors, fellow actors, movie directors including Alan Pakula (To Kill a Mockingbird, All the President's Men, Sophie's Choice).
+The main thing is everyone in town saw that show, including casting directors, fellow actors, and movie directors like Alan Pakula (To Kill a Mockingbird, All the President's Men, Sophie's Choice).
 Alan came backstage after a performance.
 He said he wanted me to play an Arab in the film Rollover.
-He asked to meet a couple of days later where we talked mostly about Vietnam and the movie.
+He asked to meet a couple of days later and we talked mostly about Vietnam and the movie.
 I never auditioned.
 I knew he was going to have me do it and he did!
-It was the largest salary I had ever had for acting up to that point and opened a myriad of doors for me.
+It was the largest salary I had ever had for acting up to that point and opened myriad doors for me.

-Vietnam was tough, sad, and frightening, although we also often laughed our asses off with our morbid humor in part to expel our anxiety.
+Vietnam was tough, sad and frightening, although we also often laughed our asses off with our morbid humor in part to expel our anxiety.
 Vietnam served an important role in my character development as well as my work in theater and in films.